Where game changers rise

 #1 Best Public Affairs School | U.S. News & World Report 2023

-Location: Main campus in the heart of New York State, with US centers in New York City, Los Angeles, and Washington, DC, plus seven centers around the world
+Location: Main campus in the heart of New York State, with US centers in New York City, Los Angeles, and Washington, DC, plus six centers around the world

-Majors: 200 majors and 100 minors within nine undergraduate colleges
+Majors: 200 academic programs and 100 minors within nine undergraduate colleges